Dayang1151/StyleTimeQAM/readme.md

 However, TGQAM faces three challenges: (i) the scarcity of relevant datasets, (ii) the prevalence of unrelated dialogue in teaching groups, and (iii) the wide range of potential answers for each question, making accurate matching difficult.
 To address the first challenge, we gather two datasets from an anonymized university course, each of which spans one year, and develop a synthetic dataset that mimics teaching group dynamics, providing a foundational resource for TGQAM research.
 To tackle the second and third challenges, we propose StyleTimeQAM, a question-answer matching model that incorporates both student style and temporal information.
-It comprises two primary modules: the Learning-Style Aware Attention Module and the Time-Aware Attention Module.
+It comprises two primary modules: the Learning-Style Aware-Attention Module and the Time-Aware Attention Module.
-The Learning-Style Aware Attention Module filters out irrelevant dialogue by modeling student styles, while the Time-Aware Attention Module leverages a time decay kernel function to reduce irrelevant candidate answers and improve question-answer matching accuracy.
+The Learning-Style-Aware Attention Module filters out irrelevant dialogue by modeling student styles, while the Time-Aware Attention Module leverages a time decay kernel function to reduce irrelevant candidate answers and improve question-answer matching accuracy.
 Experimental results demonstrate that StyleTimeQAM achieves strong performance on real teaching-group datasets and confirm the effectiveness of incorporating student style and temporal information into QA matching.